LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

   EDPSymbologyConvertConsoleApp -> /home/mcca/edpapi/EDPSymbologyConvertConsoleApp/publish/

 ```
-The publish command generate application named **EDPSymbologyConvert** under folder "<Project Directory>/publish".
+The publish command generate application named **EDPSymbologyConvert** under the folder "<Project Directory>/publish".

 ## Running the example

 To test the example you must have a valid EDP username and password with permission to access Symbology Conversion service.
-The following command used to request the data for RIC IBM.N, CUSIP 037833100 and ISIN TH0001010014.
-User may use -o to specify a new CSV file name to save the data.
+The following command used to request the data for RIC **IBM.N**, CUSIP **037833100** and ISIN **TH0001010014**.
+A user may use -o to specify a new CSV file name to save the data.

-User may also use --verbose to print additional output such as the JSON request and response.
+A user may also use **--verbose** to print additional output such as the JSON request and response.

 ```
 $ cd publish